British MoD reveals latest Defence Intelligence update on the situation in Ukraine

-British MoD reveals latest Defence Intelligence update on the situation in Ukraine.
-Image: @DefenceHQ/ Twitter
+On Tuesday, May 31, British MoD provided its latest Defence Intelligence update on the situation in Ukraine, which noted that Russia’s capture of Lyman supports its operational main effort, which “likely remains the encirclement of Sieverodonetsk and the closure of the pocket around Ukrainian forces in Luhansk Oblast.”

-On Friday, May 27, British MoD provided its latest Defence Intelligence update on the situation in Ukraine, which noted that Russian ground forces have continued their attempt to surround Severodonetsk and Lyschansk, after “recently capturing several villages north-west of Popasna.”
+“Heavy shelling continues, while street fighting is likely taking place on the outskirts of Sieverodonetsk town,” the update read.

-“Russia is pressuring the Severodonetsk pocket although Ukraine retains control of multiple defended sectors, denying Russia full control of the Donbas,” the update read.
+“Elements of Russia’s Southern Grouping of Forces are likely leading the most successful axis in the sector, supported by the Central Grouping of Forces attacking from the North.
+Progress has been slow but gains are being held.

-“In recent days, Russia has likely moved 50-year-old T-62 tanks from deep storage into the SGF’s area of responsibility.”
+It added: “Russia’s political goal is likely to occupy the full territory of Donetsk and Luhansk Oblasts.

-It added: “The T-62s will almost certainly be particularly vulnerable to anti-tank weapons and their presence on the battlefield highlights Russia’s shortage of modern, combat-ready equipment.”
+“To achieve this, Russia will need to secure further challenging operational objectives beyond Sieverodonetsk, including the key city of Kramatorsk and the M04 Dnipro-Donetsk main road.”

-The General Staff of the Armed Forces of Ukraine also noted that Russia had begun deploying 50-year-old T-62 tanks.
+The General Staff of the Armed Forces of Ukraine also noted on Tuesday, May 31 that “in the Sievierodonetsk direction, it is conducting assault operations in the areas of the settlements of Sievierodonetsk and Toshkivka, and hostilities continue.”

-“The Russian enemy group was additionally reinforced by a formed tank battalion on T-62 tanks in the Zaporizhzhia direction, reported the General Staff of Ukraine,” it said on Thursday, May 26.
+During their daily update, they also said: “In the Donetsk direction, the enemy is firing units of our troops with mortars, artillery and rocket-propelled grenade launchers along the line of contact.

-“The old T-62 tanks, which the Russians brought to Melitopol, may be a problem for Ukraine since shells will have to be spent on them,” stated Viktor Andrusiv, adviser to the head of the Ukrainian Interior Ministry.
+“The main efforts are focused on establishing control over the city of Sievierodonetsk.
+Actively uses means of electronic warfare.”

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.